 The Red Sea – Hurghada

 Some people might be surprised that Egypt is also a seaside destination with a stretch of coastline along the Red Sea.
 The final stop on many of our Egypt tours is Hurghada.
 What used to be a small fishing village is now a lively beach resort town and a popular place for aquatic activities.
 This seawater inlet of the Indian Ocean attracts divers from all over the world to seek out its coral reefs and marine life.
-You will have plenty of time on the tour to try windsurfing, snorkeling and fishing.
+You will have plenty of time on the tour to try windsurfing, snorkelling and fishing.
 On land, you can go on camel rides and quad bikes in the nearby desert.
 If you want to extend your stay in Hurghada, this can be arranged.